pdebuyl/brownian_bug_fluid/README.md

 ### Pre-requisites

-Simulations of the Brownian bug model are run in C++ (v.5.4.0, using the GSL Library v2.6) and output files are then treated separately with R (v.3.4.4) to produce figures, in `figure`.
+Simulations of the Brownian bug model are run in C++ (v.5.4.0, using the GSL Library v2.6) and output files are then treated separately with R (v.3.4.4) to produce figures.

 All codes were tested on Ubuntu 16.04.